makis-pro/mycv/README.md

 #MyCV
-This is my Curriculum Vitae
+This is Sandra Chiamaka's Curriculum Vitae
+It shows my work experience, skills, education and trainings